 In the context of the risk levels outlined above, the severity of the risk of habitat degradation and fragmentation or the creation of a significant change in the ecosystem is regarded as low in this situation.
 As H. midae naturally occurs in the same type of habitat and in the same biogeographic province it is anticipated that changes will be subtle and unlikely to have a significant impact on ecological functioning and species composition.
-Studies by Hutchings and Clark (2008, 2016, 2018) that monitored the effects of ranching abalone at Kleinzee corroborates this view as they tentatively concluded that no significant impact was detectable on the subtidal biota at this site following introduction of large numbers of juvenile abalone over a period of several years.
+Studies by Hutchings et al (2008, 2016, 2018, 2023a, 2024 b, c) that monitored the effects of ranching abalone in three of the Northern Cape ranching concessions NC2, NC3 and NC4 corroborates this view as they have to date concluded that no significant impact was detectable on the subtidal biota within these concessions following introduction of large numbers of juvenile abalone over a period of more than a decade (in the case of NC3).
 However, if the risk was realised then a worse case consequence would be a decline in the overall fishery production of the area (Mustafa 2003).
 However, the expected response is much more likely to manifest as small shifts in abundances of some taxa.
 These may be hard to detect with any certainty and are unlikely to significantly affect overall fishery production in the area.